Arech/nntl/README.md

 So, it's about a two times faster (and has a room for further improvements, btw).
 Not so much, but I'm not aware of anything better (please, contact me if you know).
 I also tried [tiny-cnn](https://github.com/nyanp/tiny-cnn), but failed to achive even Matlab-comparable performance (not counting that there is only x32 version available out-of-the-box).

 I wouldn't state nntl is the fastest CPU implementation of FF NN, but nonetheless it's pretty fast and BSD-licensed (except for [random number generators](https://github.com/Arech/AF_randomc_h), that is GPL licensed, - but you can easily substitute RNG for you own if you want).
+It's intended to be as fast as possible, provided that the code is easy to understand and maintain.

 ## Currently Implemented NN Features
 * full-batch or mini-batch learning